Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 ## Milestone 1: An overview of the system

-> This project includes building a ranking system to provide users with the most relevant products based on their search query through using using a multimodal deep neural network with methods like CNNs and Transfer Learning.
+> This project works on building and replication a product ranking system of Facebook Marketplace to provide users with the most relevant products based on their search query through using using multimodal pre-traineddeep neural networks such as CNNs using Transfer Learning.
 The model is a mini implementation of a larger system that Facebook developed and advanced to generate product recommendation rankings for buyers on Facebook Marketplace.
 Shown below is a flowchart describing the overview of the system encompassing various technologies:

 ![image](https://user-images.githubusercontent.com/51030860/178149528-8a7c5b0c-3f14-46b0-b708-ff3faf455755.png)